| Richard

 a disagreement happened, he beat his master and

+set off.
 From the age of 7 or 8 years he was addicted

 to pilfering from the neighbours where he lived.